LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** N/A

 **Description:** A list of months used for scheduling.
 Methods can only be deployed during these months.
-For example, [8,9] indictates methods can only be deployed in August and Septamber.
+For example, [8,9] indictates methods can only be deployed in August and Septamber.If not defined, LDARSim aussmes methods can be depolyed every month.

-**Notes on acquisition:**
+**Notes on acquisition:** N/A

 **Notes of caution:** Only mobile methods can use this functionality.